goschtl/zope/zc.async/branches/dev/src/zc/async/README.txt

   quick fix to move the work out-of-band.

 Many of these core use cases involve end-users being able to start potentially expensive processes, on demand.
-None of them are explicitly about scheduled tasks, though scheduled tasks can benefit from this package.
+Basic scheduled tasks are also provided by this package, though recurrence must be something you arrange.

 Multiple processes can claim and perform jobs.
 Jobs can be (manually) decomposed for serial or parallel processing of the component parts.